good composition in art attracts the viewers

 So, no matter if its trees, rocks or apples, good composition in art will use odd numbers.

-It helps to keep our paintings interesting and it keeps the viewers looking longer.
+Odd numbers keep our paintings interesting and keep the viewers looking longer.

 geometric shapes